erfangc/equity-valuation/PART1.md

 Apple Inc. (NASDAQ: AAPL) has a market capitalization of 879.54 billion dollars (186.53 per share X 4.72 billion shares outstanding) at the time of this writing.
 This means you would need to pay this amount to full own the company.

-    For $879.54 Billion Dollars, You can Buy Apple Inc. and be entitled to all of its current and feature wealth
+    For $879.54 Billion Dollars, You can Buy Apple Inc. and be entitled to all of its current and future wealth

-So far:
+Assuming you just spent that much to buy all of Apple Inc..
+So far we have:

 |              |              |
 |---           |---           |